Water on Mars: Mars Odyssey

-The 2001 Mars Odyssey found much evidence for water on Mars in the form of images, and with its neutron spectrometer, it proved that much of the ground is loaded with water ice.
+The 2001 Mars Odyssey orbiter (2001-present) found much evidence for water on Mars in the form of images, and with its neutron spectrometer, it proved that much of the ground is loaded with water ice.
 Mars has enough ice just beneath the surface to fill Lake Michigan twice.
 In both hemispheres, from 55° latitude to the poles, Mars has a high density of ice just under the surface; one kilogram of soil contains about 500 g of water ice.
 But close to the equator, there is only 2% to 10% of water in the soil.
 Scientists think that much of this water is also locked up in the chemical structure of minerals, such as clay and sulfates.
 Although the upper surface contains a few percent of chemically-bound water, ice lies just a few meters deeper, as it has been shown in Arabia Terra, Amazonis quadrangle, and Elysium quadrangle that contain large amounts of water ice.
 The orbiter also discovered vast deposits of bulk water ice near the surface of equatorial regions.
 Evidence for equatorial hydration is both morphological and compositional and is seen at both the Medusae Fossae formation and the Tharsis Montes.
 Analysis of the data suggests that the southern hemisphere may have a layered structure, suggestive of stratified deposits beneath a now extinct large water mass.

 The instruments aboard the Mars Odyssey are able to study the top meter of soil.
 In 2002, available data were used to calculate that if all soil surfaces were covered by an even layer of water, this would correspond to a global layer of water (GLW) 0.5-1.5 km.

 Thousands of images returned from Odyssey orbiter also support the idea that Mars once had great amounts of water flowing across its surface.
 Some images show patterns of branching valleys; others show layers that may have been formed under lakes; even river and lake deltas have been identified.

 For many years researchers suspected that glaciers exist under a layer of insulating rocks.
 Lineated valley fill is one example of these rock-covered glaciers.
 They are found on the floors of some channels.
 Their surfaces have ridged and grooved materials that deflect around obstacles.
 Lineated floor deposits may be related to lobate debris aprons, which have been shown by orbiting radar to contain large amounts of ice.